emc2/ansible-stuff/README.md

 ansible tasks, however, meaning that the red-box machine can be equipped with the latest snapshot of certificates in order to allow it to function.

+### LDAP Clients

+LDAP clients are supplied with a host-specific client certificate and an LDAP configuration file.
+The certificate and configuration file will be used only for the LDAP command-line tools; any service will be supplied with its own client certificate.

 ## Personal Machines

 This section describes the configurations that take place on personal machines.